Irishman ‘killed in action’ fighting in Ukraine

 An Irishman has been killed while for Ukrainian forces near the Russian border.

-The man was named as Rory Mason, a 23-year-old from County Meath.
-He died while fighting in the Kharkiv region, according to Irish state broadcaster, RTE.
+The man was named as Rory Mason, from Dunboyne, County Meath.
+He died while fighting in Kharkiv for Ukraine’s International Legion.
+That region is the scene of intense fighting as Ukraine tries to build on recent military successes in pushing back Russian forces.

 Register for free to continue reading